martinjackson/simple-widgets/docs/ConfirmModal.md

 # **Confirm Modal**

 This will allow the user to pop up a confirm modal asking the user of the application a yes or no question.
-If the user answers by pressing the Yes button, the noFunct will be executed to close the confirm modal and the yesFunct will then be executed.
+If the user answers by pressing the Yes button, the noFunct will be executed to close the confirm modal and, then yesFunct will then be executed.
 If the user answers by pressing the No button, the confirm modal will close.

+Either the noFunct or the closeFunct function should be used to close the modal.
+If you have both the noFunct and closeFunct are present, the closeFunct should be used to close the modal.
+If there is no special processing when the No button is pressed, then the noFunct can be used to close the modal.
+The X button in the upper corner of the modal can also be used to only close the modal.

+If there is special processing with the No button, then there should be a noFunct to do the special processing.
+The closeFunct should then be used to close the modal.

 ### **Props**
 In order to use the alert modal the user must pass the following props: